collyd21/milestoneproject4/README.md

 #### Edit Competition page

-As an Admin, the user has extra options on the competitions details page,-.
+As an Admin, the user has extra options on the competitions details page.
 They can edit or delete that particular competition.
 If they choose edit, this will open a similar page to the add competitions page but all form details will be pre-filled.
 They then make their alterations and update the competition.

 ### Surface